dariesconsult/promice/README.md

   DIV ALIGN
   Align classes: "div-left", "div-right", "div-center"

-  ALIGN TWO DIV IN ONE CONTAINER DIV
+  TO PUT MULTIPLE DIVS IN ONE CONTAINER DIV
-  To align two divs in one container simply add the class "showcase" to the container div Secondly, add the class "showcase-left" to the first child div of the parent container and the class "showcase-right" to the second child of the parent container.
+  1. To align multiple divs in one container simply add the class "showcase" to the container div.
+  2. Add the class "showcase-div" to the children div of the parent.

   Exception: If you don't want parent container padding simply add the class "Full-showcase"

   BLOCK ATTRIBUTE